 Specialized Preservation Maintenance

 Week two will have a maintenance and repair focus with projects including concrete casting and patching, wood window repair, and masonry cleaning and maintenance.
 This session is ideal for those working in the field of historic structure maintenance and rehabilitation.

 This session is intended as an introduction to historic preservation and the preservation trades.
 Participants will be introduced to historic cast concrete repair and wood window restoration with possible workshops in cultural landscape studies and industrial archaeology.
 This week is recommended for all incoming students to the University of Oregon’s Historic Preservation graduate program and for those who are new to the preservation field.

 Tuition and Credits

-The Director’s Scholarship covers the cost for one field school session and a $100 travel allowance (up to $1350).
-This scholarship is awarded to an individual pursuing professional training in historic preservation.
-It is open to all field school participants.
-To apply for the Director's Scholarship, participants must include a concise essay during the application process.
-To be considered for the Director's Scholarship, please submit your application by July 1.
+The Director’s Scholarship Award covers the cost for one field school session ($1250) with up to an additional $100 travel allowance ($1350 total), and is given specifically to an individual pursuing professional training in historic preservation.
+It is open to all field school participants who enroll for academic credit.

-Flying: The closest airport is Portland International Airport.
-Complimentary shuttle information will be provided.
+By Plane: The closest airport is Seattle-Tacoma International Airport.

 The Pacific Northwest Preservation Field School has been a partnership among multiple agencies for more than 20 years.